stianjsu/tdt4200-autorunner/README.md

 ## How to:

 1. Import submissions from blackboard
-2. unzip all submissions into ./bb_export
-3. Run sort_bb_export_into_folders
+2. Run unzip_and_sort.py
-   1. Will sort all submissions with this format: ./answers/{username}/submission
-4. run unzip_student_files.sh
-   1. Will unzip all submissions that are zipped.
-5. make all
+3. make all
-6. make autocorrect
+4. make autocorrect

 ## how it works:
-- Assume submissions in this format: ./answers/username/{submissionstuff}
+- Submissions in this format: ./answers/username/{submissionstuff} after running unzip_and_sort.py
 - Looks through each folder in ./answers and gets username
   - Finds a .cu file, compiles, runs and compares with reference data
   - Generates a report in that students folder